Staff & Board of Directors

 Bank of New Hampshire

 Tony is an experienced banking professional with over 23 years of expertise.
 He currently holds dual roles as Financial Consultant with Bank of New Hampshire Financial Services and Retail Banking Regional Manager of Bank of New Hampshire’s northern offices.
-Tony joined Bank of New Hampshire in 2011 as Office Manager of the Lincoln office, and holds a degree in Political Science from Keene State College.
+Tony joined the Bank of New Hampshire in 2011 as Office Manager of the Lincoln office and holds a degree in Political Science from Keene State College.
 He is also an active member of various community organizations such as the Littleton Planning Board and the Littleton Area Chamber of Commerce, highlighting his dedication to community involvement.
 Tony is a current resident of Littleton.

 Teresa CormierDirector